timonbraun02/oled_plot/README.md

 # oled_plot
-A Arduino compatible library for plotting data to an OLED-Display
+An Arduino compatible library for plotting data to an OLED-Display.